BMI Calculator for Men

 BMI Chart for Men by Age

 While the standard BMI formula applies the same thresholds to all adults, research suggests that recommended BMI ranges may shift slightly as men age.
 As muscle mass naturally declines and bone density changes, older men may benefit from a marginally higher BMI.
-The table below summarizes the generally recommended BMI ranges for men at different life stages, based on data from the CDC, the World Health Organization, and peer-reviewed longevity studies.
+The table below summarizes the generally recommended BMI ranges for men at different life stages, based on , the World Health Organization, and peer-reviewed longevity studies.
 For a comprehensive breakdown, see our complete BMI guide for men.

 Age Group Recommended BMI Range Classification Notes